sumtxt/wiesbaden/README.md

 		set_config(use_proxy("your.proxy", port = 1234, auth = "basic"))
 		data <- retrieve_data(...)

 * When I try to access the data from [genesis.destatis.de](https://www-genesis.destatis.de/genesis/online) I get an error message.
-What can I do? _Different from the other databases, you need to get a premium acccount (see above)._
+What can I do? _Different from the other databases, you need to get a premium acccount (see above) to access the raw data (Datenquader)._

 # Similar and Complementary Packages